Network Cloaking

 BlastShield: Network Cloaking as a Digital Shield for Manufacturers

 In a manufacturing environment, if you can’t see an OT system, you can’t hack or attack it.
 Network cloaking is the industry’s best opportunity to prevent hacks.
 IT/OT administrators cannot patch legacy systems; zero-day vulnerabilities are even in VPN products.
-BlastShield cloaks the manufacturing supply chain with a software-defined perimeter (SDP) that is invisible to hackers, providing a layer of defense that is impossible with firewall or VPN solutions today.
+BlastShield cloaks the manufacturing supply chain to make it invisible to hackers, providing a layer of defense that is impossible with firewall or VPN solutions today.
 BlastShield protects against inbound attacks, lateral movements, and diverse cyber threats, including stolen credentials and malware delivery, enhancing operational integrity.
 With BlastShield, crucial manufacturing components like workstations and building management systems remain uninterrupted and secure from outside threats.

 Network Cloaking for Energy